This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Planning our Prague itinerary

-Best Restaurants in Prague For Vegetarian & Vegan Food
+Is Prague Vegetarian & Vegan friendly?

 This image shows the vegan version of the typical Czech dish Svickova.